-I’m a sophomore at the University of Central Missouri specializing in journalism and digital media production.
+I’m a junior at the University of Central Missouri specializing in journalism and digital media production.
 From high school and onward, I’ve covered a wide variety of topics – from elevators and boilers to crime.

 - WordPress and Google Analytics

 - Photography and photo editing

 - Adobe Creative Cloud (InDesign, Photoshop, Illustrator, Dreamweaver, Premiere, Audition)

 Students discuss their favorite and least favorite dining halls at the University of Central Missouri in this video made for an Introduction to Digital Journalism class.
 Tiffany Lor reported, while I did videography and editing.

 Produced for an Introduction to Digital Journalism class by Tiffany Lor and I, the video showcases the two living mascots for the University of Central Missouri.

 Designed August 2018 using Adobe InDesign and Illustrator.
 Photos were taken by me.

 From an early age, I’ve been interested in journalism: sharing stories with others.
 In elementary school, I remember writing about field trips and events.
 In high school, I started to get serious about my ambitions in the journalism community.

 I served as the web editor for our high school newspaper, where I maintained our social media accounts and started and maintained a website based on WordPress for the newspaper.
 During that time, I also served an internship with the Boonville Daily News, where I wrote stories on various topics.
 I eventually wrote radio scripts for KMZU-FM, a local radio station, on our city council meetings.